dirien/civo-production-ready-kubernetes/00-cluster-setup.md

 ## Overview

 In order to set up a GitOps workflow, we are going to need a Kubernetes Cluster.
-The goal of this chapter is firstly to create a Civo Kubernetes Cluster using Pulumi.
+The goal of this chapter is to firstly create a Civo Kubernetes Cluster using Pulumi.

-Not only we are going to create a Civo Kubernetes Cluster, but we will create a Civo Object Storage Bucket and a Civo DNS Domain too.
-The DNS Domain will be used in the next chapter to setup the GitOps workflow.
+We are not only going to create a Civo Kubernetes Cluster, we will create a Civo Object Storage Bucket and a Civo DNS Domain too.
+The DNS Domain will be used in the next chapter to set up the GitOps workflow.

+### Modern Infrastructure As Code with Pulumi

+Pulumi is an open-source infrastructure-as-code tool for creating, deploying and managing cloud infrastructure.
+Pulumi works with traditional infrastructures like VMs, networks, and databases and modern architectures, including containers, Kubernetes clusters, and serverless functions.
+Pulumi supports dozens of public, private, and hybrid cloud service providers.

+Pulumi is a multi-language infrastructure as Code tool using imperative languages to create a declarative infrastructure description.

+You have a wide range of programming languages available, and you can use the one you and your team are the most comfortable with.
+Currently, (2/2023) Pulumi supports the following languages:

+* Node.js (JavaScript / TypeScript)

+* Python

+* Go

+* Java

+* .NET (C#, VB, F#)

+* YAML

+In this workshop, we will use `Typescript` and `Go` as our programming language.

 ## Prerequisites